wikodhawi/movie_favourite/README.md

 The application is written entirely in Kotlin

-Android Jetpack is used as an Architecture glue including but not limited to ViewModel, LiveData, Lifecycles,  View and Data Binding.
+Android Jetpack is used as an Architecture glue including but not limited to ViewModel, LiveData, Lifecycles, Room with SQL Cipher,  View and Data Binding.

 Koin is used for dependency injection.